jakala-na/next-contentful-starterkit/README.md

 This command will also run `gql.tada turbo` which will generate a cache file that should also be commited.
 This cache file will speed up inference for new users who just checked out a new branch.
 More info [here](https://gql-tada.0no.co/devlog/2024-04-15)

+### Content Source Maps in Live Preview and on Vercel

+Contentful has released a new live-preview API compatible content source maps spec, you can read more [here](https://www.contentful.com/developers/docs/tools/vercel/content-source-maps-with-vercel/).
+This implementation enabled effortless inspector mode annotations in Live Preview, as well as full Edit Mode support on Vercel.
+Unfortunately for some folks testing the starterkit on FREE plan, this feature is only available on Pro+.
+While Content Source Maps enables Visual Editing on Vercel, Visual Editing is also only available in Pro+.
+If you're testing the starterkit and would like to not use content source maps, you are free to opt out by:

+1. Settings `CONTENTFUL_USE_CONTENT_SOURCE_MAPS=false` in .env.local or in Vercel
+2. Removing `@contentSourceMaps` directive from GraphQL queries

+** Note: @contentSourceMaps ideally could be added conditionally, but gql.tada prevents any dynamic strings from being typed TadaDocumentNode.
+In future we will add the @contentSourceMaps directive to all queries in urql exchange.**

 ## NextJS Docs